 Two differing methods can be used by the core to meet input bus (GMII/MII or RGMII) setup and hold timing specifications.
-These are:
+The following topics are included in this appendix:

 MMCM Usage

 A MMCM can be used in the receiver clock path to meet the input setup and hold requirements when implementing GMII/MII and RGMII.
 See the Physical Interface sections in this Guide in Chapter 3.